USS Enterprise (NCC-1701): Sets, sounds, and fixtures

+As production continued, standing sets like the engine room and bridge became increasingly detailed.
+Jefferies and associate producer Bob Justman walked through the production lots looking for "serendipitous items" that could be modified into set details to enhance the interiors.
+Jefferies added new details to a portable maintenance tunnel set each time it was used.
+The production staff called the set the "Jefferies tube" as an inside joke, and the term is used in dialogue to describe similar crawl spaces in spinoffs.

+Sound effects designer Doug Grindstaff created sounds for different parts of the vessel: console sound effects were often created with a Hammond electric organ or other musical instrument, and engine sounds were created in part with a noisy air conditioner.
+Although there is no sound in space, producers thought that dramatic license required the ship to make noise during exterior shots.
+The sound of the ship "whoosh"ing past in the main title sequence was recorded by composer Alexander Courage.

+Although the interior in The Animated Series was largely recreated from the live action series, a second turbolift was added to the bridge in response to Roddenberry being asked, "What do they do if the [one turbolift's] doors get stuck?"
+Franz Joseph designed full Enterprise interior deck plans in 1974 with approval from Roddenberry.

 1970s redesigns for television and film

-Shortly after the animated Star Trek went off the air, pre-production began on Star Trek: Planet of the Titans.
+Soon after the animated Star Trek went off the air, pre-production began on Star Trek: Planet of the Titans.
 Ken Adam and Ralph McQuarrie designed a new Enterprise with a triangular hull that later inspired the appearance of the eponymous ship in Star Trek: Discovery.
 Planet of the Titans was dropped in favor of a return to television with Star Trek: Phase II, for which Jefferies designed a new Enterprise.
 He began with the original design and identified components, such as the engines, that would have been upgraded.
-Some components, like the sensor dish, would move inside the ship to be more easily serviced.
-Abandoning Phase II in favor of producing Star Trek: The Motion Picture (1979) necessitated additional Enterprise redesigns because the film medium would resolve more detail than television, and one of the most difficult challenges facing the film producers was recreating the Enterprise for film.
+Some elements, like the sensor dish, would move inside the ship to be more easily serviced.
+Abandoning Phase II in favor of producing Star Trek: The Motion Picture (1979) necessitated additional Enterprise redesigns because the film medium would resolve more detail than television, and one of the most difficult challenges facing the producers was recreating the Enterprise.
 Roddenberry told Cinefantastique that the changes to the Enterprise would be explained within the story as the outcome of a major refit.

-When Jefferies left the project, art director Richard Taylor wanted to start over with designing the Enterprise.
-However, Roddenberry convinced him to continue working with Jefferies' design.
-Taylor brought on Andrew Probert to work with him on refining the ship's details.
+When Jefferies left the project, art director Richard Taylor wanted to start over with designing the Enterprise; however, Roddenberry convinced him to continue working with Jefferies' design.
+Taylor brought on Andrew Probert to help refine the ship's details.
 Probert added items such as phaser banks, control thrusters, and hatches for saucer section landing gear; Taylor redesigned the edge of the saucer and elements of the warp nacelles.
 Art director Joe Jennings and conceptual illustrator Mike Minor added additional details.
 David Kimble created diagrams and deck plans for the updated Enterprise that were provided to model makers, toy companies, and other licensed product manufacturers.